proflynch/CRC-Press/README.md

-﻿# Springer Source Code
+﻿# CRC Press Source Code

-This repository accompanies *Dynamical Systems with Applications Using Python* by Stephen Lynch (Birkhäuser, 2018).
+This repository accompanies *Python for Scientific Computing and TensorFlow for Artificial Intelligence* by Stephen Lynch (Copyright, 2022-present).

 Download the files as a zip using the green button, or clone the repository to your machine using Git.